Your Graduation

-"Your Graduation" is a song recorded by the American rock band Modern Baseball for their second studio album, You're Gonna Miss It All (2014).
+"Your Graduation" is a song recorded by the American emo band Modern Baseball for their second studio album, You're Gonna Miss It All (2014).
 It was released as its debut single from You're Gonna Miss It All on December 10, 2013, through Run for Cover Records.
 "Your Graduation" centers on the nostalgia and angst of a high school graduation, with its central narrator struggling to get over a break-up.

 "Your Graduation" became the band's most popular song, and music critics commended its sound and tone.
 The single's music video was directed by Kyle Thrash and filmed at FDR Skatepark in the band's hometown of Philadelphia in the midst of a polar vortex.
 Vulture put the song on a list of all-time great emo songs.

 Background

 Modern Baseball emerged in the early 2010s as part of the fourth-wave emo scene in the U.S. The quartet formed in Philadelphia, Pennsylvania, the combination of vocalist/guitarists Brendan Lukens and Jacob Ewald, both originally from Maryland.
 At college, they met and added Sean Huber on drums and Ian Farmer on bass.
 Their first full-length, Sports (2012), was released through local label Lame-O Records, and showcased a mix of upbeat and catchy lo-fi pop-punk.
 The group developed a following, particularly on social media, and soon secured a deal with Boston-based independent label Run for Cover, the home of emo luminaries Tigers Jaw, Title Fight, Citizen, and Turnover.
 In 2014, they released their second LP through the label, titled You're Gonna Miss It All.

 "Your Graduation" depicts a narrator at a high school graduation party, mulling over a failed relationship.
 In the intro, they admit it has been difficult to get over a break-up: "It’s been three whole years of me thinkin' bout you everyday / Sometimes for hours, sometimes in passing."
 Lukens largely carries the vocals throughout the track, with drummer Sean Huber making an appearance for the song's second verse.
 The song was first made available to stream on December 10, 2013, alongside an announcement of the band's second album.